 Are you using AdWords for your business?
 AdWords is a great way to drive qualified leads to your site.
 However, if done incorrectly, it can be costly.
-Here are the most common AdWords mistakes I see:
+Learn some of the most common AdWords mistakes I see every day.

 One Campaign – One Ad Group